phillycommunitywireless/phillycommunitywireless/content/en/about/people/alumni-note.md

   list: false
 ---

-For more information on our former staff, interns, volunteers, and advisors, see our [Alumni page](/about/alumni/).
+For more information on our former staff, interns, and advisors, see our [Alumni page](/about/alumni/).